kylewxng/airbnb-price-predictor/README.md

 # 🏡 Airbnb Price Prediction – Random Forest Regression

 This project was developed as part of **Lab 8: Define and Solve an ML Problem** in the Break Through Tech AI / eCornell Machine Learning Certificate.
-It follows the full ML lifecycle—from problem definition and data preparation to modeling, evaluation, and hyperparameter tuning—using the **Airbnb NYC Listings** dataset to predict Airbnb listing prices.
+It follows the full ML lifecycle, from problem definition and data preparation to modeling, evaluation, and hyperparameter tuning using the **Airbnb NYC Listings** dataset to predict Airbnb listing prices.

 ---